TrinityEdu/Intro-to-HTML-and-CSS-Final-Project/README.md

 6. HTML5: Bad value X-UA-Compatible for attribute http-equiv on element meta when using the X-UA-Compatible meta tag.

 7. CSS3: Property [some property here] is an unknown vendor extension when using vendor prefixed properties (like -moz-box-sizing).

+See rubric on course website for more details.